oceanprotocol/operator-service/README.md

      SIGNATURE_REQUIRED = 0 -> no signature required, 1 -> request brizo signature
      ALLOWED_PROVIDERS = Json array with allowed providers that can access the endpoints OPERATOR_ADDRESS = Address used by Compute enviroment (IMPORTANT: Corresponding private key must be set in operator-engine env)
+     DEFAULT_NAMESPACE = namespace which will run the jobs

 ### Testing